nargarawr/www-project-integration-standards/scripts/cre_sync/README.md

 ~ make into flask rest api ~ Done
 ~   refer use case (search by cre) ~ Done
 ~   search by standard ~ Done
+add db integration of tags
+   ~ add tags in db  (search by tag, export with tags etc) ~ Done add parser integration of tags (parse the new new new spreadsheet template which incorporates tags) ~ add search by tag in rest and frontend ~ Done

 write frontend
 make frontend show Graph